typedb/typedb-driver/nodejs/README.md

 [![Stack Overflow](https://img.shields.io/badge/stackoverflow-typeql-3dce8c.svg)](https://stackoverflow.com/questions/tagged/typeql)

 ## Driver Architecture
-To learn about the mechanism that a TypeDB Driver uses to set up communication with databases running on the TypeDB Server, refer to [TypeDB > Driver API > Overview](http://docs.vaticle.com/docs/driver-api/overview).
+To learn about the mechanism that a TypeDB Driver uses to set up communication with databases running on the TypeDB Server, refer to the [Driver Overview](https://typedb.com/docs/clients/2.x/clients).

 ## API Reference
-To learn about the methods available for executing queries and retrieving their answers using Driver Node.js, refer to [TypeDB > Driver API > Node.js > API Reference](http://docs.vaticle.com/docs/driver-api/nodejs#api-reference).
+To learn about the methods available for executing queries and retrieving their answers using Driver NodeJS, refer to the [API Reference](https://typedb.com/docs/clients/2.x/node-js/node-js-api-ref).

-## Concept API
-To learn about the methods available on the concepts retrieved as the answers to TypeQL queries, refer to [TypeDB > Concept API > Overview](http://docs.vaticle.com/docs/concept-api/overview).

 ## Installation